The (extended) dynamical mean field theory combined with the two-particle irreducible functional renormalization-group approach as a tool to study strongly-correlated systems: The two-particle irreducible functional renormalization-group approach

-The considering approach is similar to the DMF$^{2}$RG approach for the flow from infinite to finite number of dimensions for the standard Hubbard model \cite{DMF2RG}.
+The considering approach is similar to the DMF$^{2}$RG approach for the flow from infinite to finite number of dimensions for the standard Hubbard model \cite{DMF2RG}, but follows the 2PI fRG approach (see, e.g., Ref. \cite{Dupuis} and the schematic flowchart in Fig. \ref{FigFlow}).
 In particular, we consider the evolution of generating functional with the action

 where